Assisted Living in Columbus, OH

 Arts, Culture, and Recreation

 Columbus, OH, offers seniors a wide variety of cultural and recreational activities.
-The city boasts plenty of attractions, including the Franklin Park Conservatory and Botanical Gardens, Columbus Museum of Art, and the National Veterans Memorial and Museum.
+The city boasts plenty of attractions, including the Franklin Park Conservatory and Botanical Gardens, the Columbus Museum of Art, and the National Veterans Memorial and Museum.
 Columbus is also home to several sports teams — including hockey, soccer, baseball, and football — so fans can catch a game no matter what the season!
 Moreover, the city offers numerous programs specifically for older adults, including senior sports teams, art classes, and senior centers.

 How Do I Pay for Columbus, OH Assisted Living?